nayR0D/cse15l-lab-reports/lab-report-1.md

 # Lab Report 1

 When cd is used with no arguments, it does nothing.
 I got this output because cd is used to change directory to a specified directory.
 If there is no directory specified it cannot change the current directory.
 Because nothing wrong happens, no error occurs.
+If the user was not in the home directory, and ran cd, the user's working directory would be changed to the home directory.
 ![Image](cd_no_folder.png)

 When cd is used with a path to a directory, it changes the directory you are in to that directory.
 This is the intended purpose of this command so there is no output logging any potential errors.